 Alt-R HDR Enhancer is a small molecule compound that increases homology-directed repair.
-Alt-R HDR Enhancer exhibits its activity in multiple cell lines, including both adherent and suspension cell lines.
+Alt-R HDR Enhancer V2 is a new and improved small molecule compound that exhibits its activity in multiple cell lines, including both adherent and suspension cell lines.
 Its activity is independent of the enzyme employed; for example, it can be used either with Alt-R S.p.
 Cas9 nucleases or A.s.
 Cas12a (Cpf1) nucleases.
 This versatile reagent is also compatible with electroporation and lipofection methods.

 Optional controls for human, mouse, and rat are available for the 2-part Alt-R CRISPR-Cas9 System.

 We recommend using the appropriate Alt-R CRISPR-Cas9 Control Kit for studies in human, mouse, or rat cells.
 The control kits include an Alt-R CRISPR HPRT Positive Control crRNA targeting the HPRT (hypoxanthine phosphoribosyltransferase) gene and a computationally confirmed Alt-R CRISPR-Cas9 Negative Control crRNA.
 The kit also includes the Alt-R CRISPR-Cas9 tracrRNA for complexing with the crRNA controls, Nuclease-Free Duplex Buffer, and validated PCR primers for amplifying the targeted HPRT region in the selected organism.
 The inclusion of the PCR assay makes the kits ideal for confirmation of HPRT modification using the Alt-R Genome Editing Detection Kit.

 Alt-R control kit components can also be ordered individually.